 \section{Methodology}

-We build a synergistic robotic hand framework to accommodate different manipulation applications.
-We use Delta robots which have three DoF each with simple kinematics models as the \name' dexterous fingers.
-We provide the flexibility of dexterity by either individually actuating all links, or leveraging actuation synergies to constrain the motions of fingers for easier control and decrease energy consumption depending on application requirements.
-Compared to previous works, we are able to miniaturize the entire hand design.
-We also provide simulation models of our \namespace for efficient and unlimited design parameter explorations.
+\namespace is a synergistic robotic hand framework to accommodate different manipulation applications.
+We use Delta robots as the \name' dexterous fingers which have three DoF each with simple kinematics.
+We provide the flexibility of dexterity by introducing actuation synergies to constrain the motions of fingers for easier control.
+We provide simulations of \namespace for exploring design parameters.